mathieu-clement/chzip/doc/usage.rst

 It can be set manually by calling the constructor with the absolute path as argument.

-It defaults to the `res` directory inside the installation path.
+It defaults to the `res/` directory inside the installation path.
 If changed, you will need to call :py:meth:`chzip.ChZip.download_and_unpack_all` once, and :py:meth:`chzip.ChZip.upgrade_all` after that.